Santa Barbara DUI Lawyer

 The same strategies may also be used for casting doubt on the evidence against you, even if your case goes to trial.
 In addition, even if the court allows the evidence, it can still be refuted with a solid defense strategy.
 Keep in mind that the win a DUI case, you don’t actually need to prove your innocence but create reasonable doubt about the argument of the prosecution.

-Regardless of the charges and evidence against you, our Santa Barbara DUI defense lawyers can secure the best possible results for your specific situation, which can include the following:
+Regardless of the charges and evidence against you, our Santa Barbara DUI lawyers can secure the best possible results for your specific situation, which can include the following:

 - Getting your DUI dismissed or your charges dropped – When this occurs, it is as if you were never charged with DUI or arrested.
 Courts dismiss cases for various reasons, such as when faced with aggressive and skilled defense lawyers, lack of evidence, or overwhelming caseload.